Koen Lenaerts, Professor of European Law at University of Leuven

-Professor Koen Lenaerts will be awarded the 2017 All European Academies Madame de Staël Prize for Cultural Values to honour his extensive scholarly work on European law and his reflections on European jurisdiction.
-Professor Lenaerts, President of the Court of Justice of the European Union (CJEU), will be the fourth scholar to be awarded the ALLEA Prize, at the initiative of ALLEA, the European Federation of Academies of Sciences and Humanities, with the friendly co-sponsorship of Compagnia di San Paolo.
+Professor Koen Lenaerts (University of Leuven) was awarded the 2017 All European Academies Madame de Staël Prize for Cultural Values to honour his extensive scholarly work on European law and his reflections on European jurisdiction.
+Professor Lenaerts, President of the Court of Justice of the European Union (CJEU), is the fourth scholar to be awarded the ALLEA Prize, which is kindly co-sponsored by Compagnia di San Paolo.

 Professor Günter Stock, ALLEA President and chairman of the Prize jury said: “This Prize feels especially pertinent this year – in a time when the cultural diversity of Europe seems to be increasingly threatened by scepticism, extremism and instability.
 Law is at the origin of the European idea and the basis for free societies, and this year the Prize Jury decided to honour a scholar with a truly European track record in law.
 President Lenaerts is an outstanding scholar and at the same time an exceptional promoter of European jurisdiction.”

 About Koen Lenaerts